EpicEricEE/typst-plugins/droplet/src/droplet.typ

 // - justify: Whether to justify the text next to the first letter.
 // - gap: The space between the first letter and the text.
 // - hanging-indent: The indent of lines after the first line.
+// - overhang: The amount by which the first letter should overhang into the
+//             margin.
+Ratios are relative to the width of the first letter.
 // - transform: A function to be applied to the first letter.
 // - text-args: Arguments to be passed to the underlying text element.
 // - body: The content to be shown.